1031-Systems/1031_Delivery/README.md

 thonny, direct copy to SD card, or other mechanism.
 Animator can output the CSV control files locally for separate transfer and the audio files must already exist on the system.

+## Plugins

+Animator supports a simple form of plugins.
+The plugin files are, of course, installed in the plugins directory.
+There is a small set of functions supplied in plugins/install.py for relatively generic functions that operate on channels.
+Animator checks all the .py files in the plugins directory and incorporates any that follow the protocol.
+See the README in the plugins folder for more details.